tetherless-world/mcs-apps/README.md

     sbt run

 or in the sbt shell.
 The app listens to port 9000.
+It expects to be able to reach the database via the Bolt protocol at `neo4j:7687`.

+#### Running with test data

+The app can use an in-memory test data store (`MemStore`) with synthetic data in lieu of connecting to neo4j:

+    sbt -DtestIntegration run

+The same system property can be set in an IntelliJ run configuration.

+Integration testing uses this test data store instead of neo4j.

 ### Front end